 We believe that every child is unique and should be given the opportunity to shine in all they do.
 We believe that every child has the right to receive an education which enables them to fulfil their potential in a supportive and caring environment.
-As a school, our values focus on developing the children to be Passionate, Articulate, Persuasive and Positively influencing the world.
+As a school we focus on the values of team work, respect, aspiration, perseverance, caring, creativity, citizenship, courage and independence.
 It is with these values in mind that this policy has been written.